 Yes, seasoning the meat with salt, pepper, and any other desired spices before cooking enhances flavor.
 Mix the seasoning evenly into the ground beef.

-- Preheat the cast-iron pan.
-Ensure the skillet or frying pan is thoroughly preheated over medium-high heat before adding the burgers.
+- Preheat the skillet.
 A hot pan helps to sear the outside of the burgers, locking in juices and creating a delicious crust.

 - Only flip once.
-Resist the urge to constantly flip the burgers.
-Flip them only once halfway through cooking to ensure a nicely browned crust on both sides.
+Flip burgers just once halfway through cooking to ensure a nicely browned crust on both sides.

 - Good quality meat.
 Opt for ground beef with a higher fat content, such as 80/20 (80% lean meat, 20% fat), for juicier and more flavorful burgers.
 The fat helps to keep the burgers moist during cooking.

 - Season generously.
-Don't skimp on seasoning.
-Mix salt, pepper, and any other desired spices evenly into the ground beef before forming the patties.
+Mix salt, pepper, and any other desired spices into the beef before forming the patties.
 This ensures every bite is packed with flavor.

 - Follow the temperature chart.
 Follow the burger temp chart for the best results, especially if you're new to cooking burgers!